sbaldasty/tree-sitter-mako/README.md

 # tree-sitter-mako

 Treesitter parser for mako templates.
-UNDER CONSTRUCTION, DO NOT USE YET!
+There are a few things I'd like to do to tidy up, but I've been using this in Neovim for a while now.

+- There's a highlighting issue with the opening bracket of the first HTML tag that occurs after a Mako block sometimes.
+But with scrolling it goes away.
+So I'm not sure if the bug is with highlighting, or external to this project.

+- For user-defined blocks, I'm not currently checking to make sure the end tag matches the start tag.

 Here is the bash script I currently use to get this installed into my local Neovim.
+It's a nice tight loop for local development so I can iterate quickly.
-Tight loop for local development.
-Sounds like there are better ways to do it I can explore later once it's finished.
+Sounds like there are better ways to distribute it to the general public though.
+I needed to `sudo apt install libtree-sitter-dev` to develop locally.

-Need to `sudo apt install libtree-sitter-dev` to develop locally (for a required header file for `scanner.c` if nothing else).
+It installs a required header file for `scanner.c` if nothing else.

 ```
 #!/bin/bash